Bayard Rustin: Legacy

-According to journalist Steve Hendrix, Rustin "faded from the shortlist of well-known civil rights lions", in part because he was active behind the scenes, and also because of public discomfort with his sexual orientation and former communist membership.
-In addition, Rustin's tilt toward neo-conservatism in the late 1960s led him into a disagreement with most civil rights leaders.
-But, the 2003 documentary film Brother Outsider: The Life of Bayard Rustin, a Sundance Festival Grand Jury Prize nominee, and the March 2012 centennial of Rustin's birth have contributed to renewed recognition of his extensive contributions.
+According to journalist Steve Hendrix, Rustin "faded from the shortlist of well-known civil rights lions" in part because he was active behind the scenes and also because of public discomfort with his sexual orientation and former communist affiliation.
+In addition, Rustin's tilt rightwards in the late 1960s led him into disagreement with most civil rights leaders.
+But the 2003 documentary film Brother Outsider: The Life of Bayard Rustin, a Sundance Festival Grand Jury Prize nominee, and the March 2012 centennial of Rustin's birth contributed to renewed recognition of his contributions.

 Rustin served as chairman of Social Democrats, USA, which, The Washington Post wrote in 2013, "was a breeding ground for many neoconservatives".
-French historian Justin Vaïsse classifies him as a "right-wing socialist" and "second age neoconservative", citing his role as vice-chair of the Coalition for a Democratic Majority, which was involved in the second incarnation of the Committee on the Present Danger.
+French historian Justin Vaïsse called Rustin a "right-wing socialist" and "second age neoconservative", citing his role as vice-chair of the Coalition for a Democratic Majority, which was involved in the second incarnation of the Committee on the Present Danger.
+Adam Gopnik writes that attempts to kidnap Rustin for neoconservatism run up against his equally dogged commitment to a social-democratic program of vast government initiatives and investments.
+His dream was always of a new New Deal that would go further than the original one had, lifting all boats not by some rising tide of affluence but by giving everyone the same ship and the same sail.
+He has been praised by Marxist historians for his refusal to reduce inequality to a matter of psychology, of what white people think about Black people, and by neoconservatives for his repudiation of the totalitarian left—though the Marxists dislike his anti-Communism and the neocons dislike his socialism.

-According to Daniel Richman, former clerk for United States Supreme Court justice Thurgood Marshall, Marshall's friendship with Rustin, who was open about his homosexuality, played a significant role in Marshall's dissent from the court's 5–4 decision upholding the constitutionality of state sodomy laws in the later overturned 1986 case Bowers v.
+According to Daniel Richman, former clerk for United States Supreme Court Justice Thurgood Marshall, Marshall's friendship with Rustin, who was open about his homosexuality, played a significant role in Marshall's dissent from the court's 5–4 decision upholding the constitutionality of state sodomy laws in the 1986 case Bowers v.
 Hardwick.

-Several buildings have been named in honor of Rustin, including the Bayard Rustin Educational Complex located in Chelsea, Manhattan and the Bayard Rustin High School near his hometown of West Chester, Pennsylvania.
-Rustin is one of just two men who have both participated in the Penn Relays and had a school named in his honor that participates in the relays.
-Other buildings include the Bayard Rustin Library at the Affirmations Gay/Lesbian Community Center in Ferndale, Michigan; the Bayard Rustin Social Justice Center in Conway, Arkansas; the Bayard Rustin Center for Social Justice in Princeton, New Jersey; and the Bayard Rustin Room at Friends House, London, UK.
+Several buildings have been named in honor of Rustin, including the Bayard Rustin Educational Complex in Chelsea, Manhattan, and the Bayard Rustin High School near his hometown of West Chester, Pennsylvania.
+Rustin is one of just two men to have participated in the Penn Relays and had a school named in their honor that participates in the relays.
+Other buildings include the Bayard Rustin Library at the Affirmations Gay/Lesbian Community Center in Ferndale, Michigan; the Bayard Rustin Social Justice Center in Conway, Arkansas; the Bayard Rustin Center for Social Justice in Princeton, New Jersey; and the Bayard Rustin Room at Friends House in London.

-In 1968, two months after the King assassination, Montclair State University gave Rustin an honorary Doctor of Letters degree.
+In 1968, two months after King's assassination, Montclair State University gave Rustin an honorary Doctor of Letters degree.
 In 1985, Haverford College awarded Rustin an honorary doctorate in law.
-In all, Rustin was the recipient of at least 15 honorary degrees from such institutions as Harvard, Yale, and Brown.
+Rustin received at least 15 honorary degrees from institutions including Harvard, Yale, and Brown.